RoubertProgrammer/PsychEnginePlus/README.md

 * Some stuff based on Week 7's changes has been put in (Background colors on Freeplay, Note splashes)
 * You can reset your Score on Freeplay/Story Mode by pressing Reset button.
 * You can listen to a song on Freeplay by pressing Space once.

+## The New Stuff
+* Transparency For A Black Box To Focus On Youre Notes
+* Making That If One Letter Is Selected In The Controls, Then Another One Has The Same Letter, The First One Will Be Null